-Ensure you have the right rates as failure to do this could harm the sales of your store and eventually will hurt your earning, because you will have to cover the price of the shipping from your own pocket.
+Ensure you have the right rates as failure to do this could harm the sales of your store and eventually will hurt your earnings because you will have to cover the price of the shipping from your own pocket.
 Do the following to make sure of this:

 - Go to the shipping page from your admin page and click on settings.

-- Under ‘Shipping rates’, set a weight based shipping rate for your product according to its weight.
+- Under ‘Shipping rates’, set a weight-based shipping rate for your product according to its weight.

-#9 Ensuring Your Order System Works
+Step 9: Ensuring Your Order System Works

 - From your store admin page, click on settings, then navigate to payments settings.